 Speech writing can be a hugely daunting task, and inspiration may be hard to come by.
-In this hub I have listed the speeches, used in my own Bar-Mitzvah, and I hope that you can adapt some of the jokes and ideas for your own Bar or Bat Mitzvah event.
+In this article I have included the speeches given at my own Bar Mitzvah, and I hope that you can adapt some of the jokes and ideas for your own Bar or Bat Mitzvah event.
 Some of the material here may also work for a wedding or anniversary party, as well.
 L'chaim!

 When it comes to talking about _____'s qualities, where do I start?
-He’s intelligent, Aged just 2 one of my friends asked ‘when will you be 3?’
-He replied ‘after 2!’
-He is generous, hard working and popular – Just like his Dad!
+He’s intelligent.
+Aged just two, one of my friends asked, "when will you be three?"
+He replied "after two!"
+He is generous, hard-working and popular—just like his dad!

-My wife, she looks stunning tonight, you might say a million dollars and that was just the cost of her dress.
-I am very lucky to have a wonderful wife and 2 fantastic children by my side.
+My wife, she looks stunning tonight—you might say like a million dollars, and that was just the cost of her dress.
+I am very lucky to have a wonderful wife and two fantastic children by my side.
 The fact is, speaking for both of us, ____ keeps us young and he makes us proud for all kinds of wonderful reasons.
-We love _____ very much, and we're thrilled, absolutely thrilled, to celebrate his bar mitzvah…and to celebrate it with all of you.
+We love _____ very much, and we're thrilled, absolutely thrilled, to celebrate his Bar Mitzvah . . . and to celebrate it with all of you.

 _____, now that you are a man, I think you should share your pocket money with me.
 Instead of hitting me, just send me to my room like Mum and Dad do all the time.
 Now that you are a man you will probably start dating women.
 Make sure they have younger sisters!

-In this instance, this is a speech for a Ben.
+In this instance, this is a speech for a young man named Ben.
 By including various anecdotes within this speech, it makes a nice short speech or introduction.

-B!
-B is for Best Friend.
+- B is for best friend.
 Ben is an amazing friend.
 Kind, caring and funny.
 He is always there for us and he is someone who you can trust.
 Ben makes a very good friend and I think everyone here will agree with me in saying that Ben is an amazing person and I know that we are all very privileged to be friends with such an amazing guy.

-E!
-E is for enjoyment.
+- E is for enjoyment.
 There is no dull moment around Ben.
-He always make us laugh whether it be his cheesy jokes or his amusing anecdotes.
+He always makes us laugh, whether it be his cheesy jokes or his amusing anecdotes.

-N!
-N is for nonstop as he probably tells jokes in his sleep.
-Ben is a very energetic person and he plays lots of sports including Football, Cricket and Table Tennis.
+- N is for nonstop, as he probably tells jokes in his sleep.
+Ben is a very energetic person and he plays lots of sports including football, cricket and table tennis.

 Ben really is a great mate and it has been an absolute pleasure being a part of his special weekend.